ChrisBarton107/Amazon_Vine_Analysis/README.md

 - Percentage of Five Star Non-Vine reviews: Approximately 64%

 ## Summary
 Based on the data collected, it is evident Amazon Vine reviews didn't influence this particular data set.
 Approximately 64% of Non-Vine reviews were five star reviews while 0% of Vine reviews were five star reviews, revealing no positivity bias for Amazon Vine reviewers in this dataset.
+Because of the 0% five star Vine review statistic, no additional data is needed to support the claim of no positivity bias.
+Using Natural Language Processing (NLP) on reviews could unlock additional insights about the data